erdewit/distex/README.rst

 Distex does not use remote 'task servers'.
-Instead it is done the other way around: A local server is started first; Then the local and remote workers are started and each of thesm will connect on its own back to the server.
+Instead it is done the other way around: A local server is started first; Then the local and remote workers are started and each of them will connect on its own back to the server.
 When all workers have connected then the pool is ready for duty.

 Each worker consists of a single-threaded process that is running